myami/JC3mpRace/README.md

 2. Menu to create you're own race
 3. Different type of race ( Classic,Time Trial Solo,MultiplePath)
 4. Lobby System ( UI IS NOT DONE IT WILL BE UPDATE AS SOON AS POSSIBLE)
+5. They will be a new type of race for 1.1 with fallen explosive around player

 ### Change on chat package: